Eurosport News

-Eurosport News was the first 24-hour international Europe-based sports news channel part of the European sports network Eurosport, owned by Discovery Inc. It was available at 11 million homes for 54 countries worldwide.
+Eurosport News was the first 24-hour international Europe-based sports news channel part of the European sports network Eurosport, owned by Discovery Inc. It was available in 11 million homes in 54 countries.

 History

-The channel launched on 1 September 2000 and quietly closed down on 1 January 2018.
+The channel launched on 1 September 2000 and closed down on 1 January 2018.
 It featured live scores, highlights, most recent breaking news and commentaries with recorded voiceovers, similar to Euronews.
 Eurosport News' sportscasts were broadcast around the clock in 15-minute blocks with frequent updates.
 The service combined video, text and graphics with the screen being divided into 4 sections.
 A video section that displayed highlights and news bulletins, a breaking news ticker at the bottom and a scoring section that gave in-depth analysis of results and game stats.

+The channel was made available on the Beijing Olympic Village as part of a deal inked in June 2008, two months before the start of the 2008 Summer Olympics].

+A Portuguese office opened on 1 October 2010.
+The channel closed on 1 January 2018, as part of a strategic plan.